 The Student Health fee helps make our Health Services possible.
-A valid, working ID card are required for admission to the Health Center, and students are required to complete a medical questionnaire and show their Ringling ID and insurance card when visiting the on campus Health Center or SMH Urgent Care Center.
+A valid, working ID card are required for admission to the Health Center, and students are required to register and show their Ringling ID and insurance card when visiting the on campus Health Center or SMH Urgent Care Center.
 The Health Center and SMH Urgent Care Centers are not emergency facilities.
 For emergency care call 911, visit a local ER, or contact Public Safety.
-For non-urgent questions or more details contact 941.301.4000 or email medical@ringling.edu during the regular academicyear.
+For non-urgent questions or more details contact 941.309.4000 or email medical@ringling.edu during the regular academic year.

-On-Campus Psychiatry and Psychopharmacological Referrals While classes are in session, we have a psychiatrist available for limited hours several times a month in the on-campus Health Center.
+On-Campus Psychiatry and Psychopharmacological Referrals

+While classes are in session, we have a psychiatrist available for limited hours several times a month in the on-campus Health Center.
 For students interested in exploring medication as an option to help with short- or long-term mental health concerns, they can contact the counseling center to setup a referral appointment with a College Counseling Center staff member.
+A student must be in regular therapy through the Counseling Center to meet with a psychiatrist.
 Transferring prescriptions from a home psychiatrist is welcomed, though a referral from one of our mental health counselors is required in all cases.
 For students with existing prescriptions, and/or those who are receiving continued care from home providers which many students continue to do, please let your therapist know so all providers may communicate.
 By working as a team with your existing provider, we are able to provide the most complete service and ensure a higher continuity of care for you.
 If you are receiving medication, please continue to stay in contact with your existing provider regularly via phone and during breaks as possible for medication management, and let your therapist know about any changes to your medication.
 Offcampus referrals for local psychiatrists can also be provided upon request for students requiring more specialized treatment.

 Controlled substance prescriptions are not prescribed by the psychiatrist on site.
 Our goal is to help support your total health and long-term success.
-Students with ADHD diagnoses or other disorders requiring controlled substances should ensure they have a complete learning evaluation

-(which includes 4-6 hours of testing) from an off-campus psychologist in the past three years (a diagnosis from a GP is not sufficient).
-The Counseling Center can be helpful in providing lists of local psychologists who provide such testing.
 If you are being prescribed medication of any kind please ensure that your medication is locked up when unattended and remains in the original containers at all times.